 - Help is available via phone or via live chat through the website.

-- The BMT InfoNet’s Mental Health Directory provides a searchable directory of psychologists, social workers and other counselors who have experience working with transplant recipients, CAR T-cell therapy recipients and/or people with graft-versus-host disease (GVHD).
-Assistance with the Directory is provide by email at
+BMT InfoNet’s Mental Health Directory provides a searchable directory of psychologists, social workers and other counselors who have experience working with transplant recipients, CAR T-cell therapy recipients and/or people with graft-versus-host disease (GVHD).
+These providers often have general blood cancer experience relevant to all survivors/caregivers.

 Individuals, families, caregivers and the bereaved in the U.S. affected by a cancer diagnosis